Last updated June 30, 2022

 Both sets of wipers need to be in good condition to ensure you can clear any rain or snow.
-Wipers that are in poor condition could result in your view being compromised and unable to see the road ahead.
+Wipers in poor condition could compromise your view and obscure the road ahead.

-You should assess all of your lights are working before beginning a journey, including fog and brake lights, as they’re more likely to be needed in poor visibility.
+You should ensure all of your lights work before beginning a journey, including fog and brake lights, as you’re more likely to need them when visibility is poor.

-Driving in poor conditions is inevitably more dangerous, therefore it is important to stay aware of other road users and be cautious when driving in winter.
-Reducing your speed slightly could prevent an accident.
+Driving in poor conditions is inevitably more dangerous; therefore, it is crucial to stay aware of other road users and be cautious when driving in winter.
+Also, please remember, reducing your speed could prevent an accident.